CODARcode/cheetah/docs/campaign-spec.md

     `name`: A user-defined name to describe the parameter

     `adios_object`: The type of the ADIOS object in the XML file.
 One of: engine, transport, var_operation.

+    `operation_type`: The type of ADIOS operation to be set.
+One of engine/transport/var_operation.

     `[values]`: A list of values to be tested.
 Here, every list element must be a dictionary to allow setting options for the parameter value, in the following format:
     _{ adios object_name: {parameter values} }_